 LLFA comments - County Highways assessment There are concerns raised around potential sustainable transport options to the site as well as the potential impact upon the local highway network including surrounding junctions.
 Site opportunities The site is relatively nearby the M54 (junction 2) and the A449.
 The site is also located nearby the I54 Business Park but would not likely be able to be functionally joined.
 The site would offer opportunities for the expansion of existing businesses or a location for new businesses within the district.
-Proposed for allocation?
-No. Site performs relatively poorly with a number of constraints including flood zone 2/3 running through the site.
+Proposed for No. Site performs relatively poorly with a number of constraints including flood allocation? zone 2/3 running through the site.
 Some initial concerns have been expressed by Staffordshire County Council highways team with concerns around lack of bus, pedestrian and cycle connectivity and impact on surrounding junctions.
-Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the district.
-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+Major negative effects are also predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the District.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.
+A need for strategic scale logistics and manufacturing across the wider region has been determined through the West Midlands Strategic Employment Sites Study (WMSESS).
+However, the site is in the Green Belt and it is the Council's choice not to release further Green Belt for employment land at this current time given the substantial pipeline of strategic employment land in the district, including an opportunity to allocate a further strategic site on non-Green Belt land (M6, Junction 13).
+Balancing the above factors, the site is not proposed for allocation.